bengrunfeld/study-notes/heroku.md

 Your slug size is displayed at the end of a successful compile.
 The maximum allowed slug size (after compression) is 300MB.

 You can inspect the extracted contents of your slug with `heroku run bash` and by using commands such as `ls` and `du`.

+#One-off Dyno's – In Depth
+One-off dynos can make full use of anything deployed in the application.

+There are four differences between one-off dynos (run with `heroku run`) and formation dynos (run with `heroku ps:scale`):

+* One-off dynos run attached to your terminal, with a character-by-character TCP connection for `STDIN` and `STDOUT`.
+This allows you to use interactive processes like a console.
+Since `STDOUT` is going to your terminal, the only thing recorded in the app’s logs is the startup and shutdown of the dyno.
+* One-off dynos terminate as soon as you press Ctrl-C or otherwise disconnect in your local terminal.
+One-off dynos never automatically restart, whether the process ends on its own or whether you manually disconnect.
+* One-off dynos are named in the scheme `run.N` rather than the scheme `<process-type>.N`.
+* One-off dynos can never receive HTTP traffic, since the routers only routes traffic to dynos named `web.N`.

+Other than these differences, the dyno manager makes no distinction between one-off dynos and formation dynos.

+Because each dyno is populated with its own copy of the slug-archive, files you delete in the one-off dyno won’t change your running application.

+##Types of one-off dynos
+Some types of one-off dynos include:

+* Initialising databases or running database migrations. (e.g. `rake db:migrate` or `node migrate.js migrate`)
+* Running a console (also known as a REPL shell) to run arbitrary code or inspect the app’s models against the live database. (e.g. `rails console`, `irb`, or `node`)
+* One-time scripts committed into the app’s repo (e.g. `ruby scripts/fix_bad_records.rb` or `node tally_results.js`).

+##Running tasks in background
+You can run a dyno in the background using `heroku run:detached`.
+Unlike `heroku run`, these dynos will send their output to your logs instead of your console window.
+You can use `heroku logs` to view the output from these commands: E.g.

+	$ heroku run:detached rake db:migrate

+#More About Dynos

+##Stopping running Dynos
+You can check your current running dynos using `heroku ps`:

+If you wish to stop a running dyno, use `heroku ps:stop` with its name.
+E.g.

+	$ heroku ps:stop run.1

+##SSH access
+Since your app is spread across many dynos by the dyno manager, there is no single place to SSH into.
+You deploy and manage apps, not servers.
+You need to use the Heroku CLI.
+You can't use SSH.

+##Watching changes in real-time
+The dyno manager restarts all your app’s dynos whenever you create a new release by deploying new code, changing your config vars, changing your add-ons, or when you run `heroku restart`.

+You can watch Dyno restarts happen in realtime using the Unix watch command: run `watch heroku ps` in one terminal while pushing code or changing a config var in another.

+Dynos are also restarted if the processes running in the dyno exit.

+##Dyno crash restart policy
+If a dyno crashes during boot, Heroku will immediately attempt to restart it again.
+If a dyno crashes during subsequent attempts, Heroku will continue to attempt to restart it again, but the attempts will be spaced apart by increasing intervals.

+##Dyno Startup
+During startup, the container starts a bash shell that runs any code in `$HOME/.profile` before executing the dyno’s command.
+You can put bash code in this file to manipulate the initial environment, at runtime, for all dyno types in your app.

+##Local environment variables
+The Dyno Manager sets up a number of default environment variables that you can access in your application.

+If the dyno is a web dyno, the `$PORT` variable will be set.
+The dyno must bind to this port number to receive incoming requests.

+The `$DYNO` variable is experimental and subject to change or removal.

+The `$DYNO` variable will be set to the dyno identifier. e.g. `web.1`, `worker.2`, `run.9157`.

+##Processes
+After the `.profile` script is executed, the dyno executes the command associated with the process type of the dyno.
+For example, if the dyno is a `web` dyno, then the command in the Procfile associated with the web process type will be executed.

+No more than 256 created processes/threads can exist at any one time in a dyno - whether they’re executing, sleeping or in any other state.

+##Web dynos
+A web dyno must bind to its assigned $PORT within 60 seconds of startup.
+Processes can bind to other ports before and after binding to `$PORT`.

+##Graceful shutdown with SIGTERM
+When the dyno manager restarts a dyno, the dyno manager will request that your processes shut down gracefully by sending them `SIGTERM`.
+This signal is sent to all processes in the dyno, not just the process type.

+##Redundancy
+Applications with multiple running dynos will be more redundant against failure.
+If some dynos are lost, the application can continue to process requests while the missing dynos are replaced.
+Typically, lost dynos restart promptly, but in the case of a catastrophic failure, it can take more time.
+Multiple dynos are also more likely to run on different physical infrastructure (for example, separate AWS Availability Zones), further increasing redundancy.